 What is a Chapter?

-- Support: Chapters hold regular meetings where patients can connect and share helping each other cope with the emotional aspects of a PKD diagnosis, while finding the local resources they need.
+- Education and Support: Chapters host education meetings throughout the year, bringing in medical experts to discuss nutrition, transplantation, insurance issues and other important topics, and promote education opportunities offered by the PKD Foundation.
+Chapters provide opportunities for patients to connect and share, helping each other cope with the emotional aspects of a PKD diagnosis, while finding the local resources they need.

 - Fundraising: Popular Chapter fundraising events include the Walk for PKD, as well as DIY for PKD events such as garage sales, lemonade stands and donating birthday gifts.
 Additionally, Chapters support programs like Run for PKD, workplace giving and vehicle donation.
 Chapter volunteers also help us identify individuals, corporations and foundations interested in financially supporting the work of the PKD Foundation.